 The average wage for a female professional soccer player is close to zero.
 Yes, NOTHING.
-In fact, the 9th highest paid female soccer player IN THE WORLD is Sarah Huffman, who makes $25,000 a year.
-Now, $25,000 may sound like a lot, but Sarah is one of the highest paid players on the planet, and she makes half of what a retail store manager makes.
+In fact, the NWSL just raised it’s minimum salary to $15,00 annually.
+Now, $15,000 may sound like a lot, but the NWSL is the one of the highest paying women’s leagues on the planet, and yet the players make on average HALF of what a retail store manager makes.

 So, of the roughly 1,500 professional, WORKING male soccer players in the United States, the average salary is about $20,000/year.
 When you add women to the statistic, the median wage drops to about $11k annually.

-There are nearly 4 million kids playing soccer in the United States, of which maybe 1% believe that they can grow up to be pros.
-That equals about 40,000 players all competing for just 2,000 available jobs that pay an average salary of just $11,000 a year.
+There are nearly 4 million kids playing soccer in the United States, of which 2.5% are good enough to be professionals.
+That equals about 100,000 players trained and prepared for just 2,000 jobs that pay an average salary of just $11,000 a year, that are ALREADY FILLED.

-Now, if they are the absolute best at their job, they can make much more, but even the best female soccer players still need to supplement their soccer incomes with something else.
-Hope Solo and Abby Wambach are the absolute best female soccer players in the world and supplement their incomes with endorsements and modeling.
+Now, if any of those players are the absolute best at their job, they can make much more, than $11k, but even the best female soccer players still need to supplement their soccer incomes with something else.
+Hope Solo and Abby Wambach were the absolute best female soccer players in the world, yet still had to supplement their incomes with endorsements and modeling.